tenzir/tenzir/web/docs/operators/show.md

 - `build`: shows compile-time build information.
 - `dependencies`: shows information about build-time dependencies.
 - `fields`: shows all fields of existing tables at a remote node.
+- `schemas` shows all schema definitions for which data is stored at the node.
 - `serves` shows all pipelines with the `serve` sink operator currently available from the `/serve` API endpoint.
 - `types`: shows all known types at a remote node.